 Examination of the principles, methods, and materials used to help students develop an understanding of mathematics.
-Topics include middle school curricula (including local, state, and national guidelines), the use of concrete materials, relating mathematics to the real world and to other areas of the curriculum, selecting appropriate mathematical tasks, teaching for problem solving, organizing instruction (including various forms of whole-group, small-group, and individualized instruction), using oral and written discourse, using a variety of assessment tools, individual differences in learners, calculators and computers, and current issues in mathematics at the middle grades level is required.
+Topics include middle school curricula (including local, state, and national guidelines), the use of concrete materials, relating mathematics to the real world and to other areas of the curriculum, selecting appropriate mathematical tasks, teaching for problem solving, organizing instruction (including various forms of whole-group, small-group, and individualized instruction), using oral and written discourse, using a variety of assessment tools, individual differences in learners, calculators and computers, and current issues in mathematics education.
+Field experience of approximately 10 hours related to teaching mathematics at the middle grades level is required.
 Prerequisites: EDUC 307 and permission to student teach or permission of the instructor.
 Concurrent registration with student teaching is required unless alternative student teaching arrangements have been approved.
 The class will meet during the five weeks preceding student teaching.
 Every year.